antonjan/browser-pcm-stream/README.md

 ## Project Status
 For now it only works on local host I am am bussy adding the https server as the API only alow remote ip mic streaming if the server is HTTPS.<br>
 ## Description
-I am using the Speaker libraty to send the audio from server to the sound card.<br>
+I am using the Speaker library to send the audio from server to the sound card using ALSA.<br>
 You can define the ALSA interface.<br>
-device - The name of the playback device.
-E.g. 'hw:0,0' for first device of first sound card or 'hw:1,0' for first device of second sound card.
-Defaults to null which will pick the default device.<br>
+device - The name of the playback device.<br>
+E.g. 'hw:0,0' for first device of first sound card or 'hw:1,0' for first device of second sound card.<br> Defaults to null which will pick the default audio device.<br>
-This application only works on localhost to localhost.
+This application only works on localhost to localhost forn now. until I have the https server working.
 ## Dependency
+The following needs be be run in the browser-pcm-stream directory
     sudo apt-get install libasound2-dev
     sudo curl https://www.npmjs.com/install.sh | sudo sh
     npm install express --save